Scheduled MonumentsEnglandDouthwaite pillow mounds

 What is Douthwaite pillow mounds?

-Douthwaite pillow mounds is a scheduled ancient monument comprising a series of earthen mounds located in Yorkshire, England.
+Douthwaite pillow mounds is a group of earthworks located in Yorkshire, England, comprising a series of ridge and furrow formations characteristic of medieval agricultural practice.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016024.

 Who is responsible for protecting Douthwaite pillow mounds?